(1) The definition of a "foreign company"

 Reports and notification under the Foreign Exchange and Foreign Trade Control Law

-Companies are generally required to file notification with the Bank of Japan (BOJ) by the 15th day of the month following the month in which they were established.
+Companies are generally required to file notification with the Bank of Japan (BOJ) within 45 days of from the date of establishment.
 (Where prior notification is required, notification must be filed from six months prior to engagement in transactions or other activities and allowing sufficient time for examination.).
 The BOJ provides guidance on the requirements for this procedure, but many companies choose to consult with a professional in the field to make this report.

 Personal name seal